johnhattan/franz-diaspora-plugin/README.md

 ## HOW TO INSTALL

 1. download all of the files into a `franz-recipe-diaspora` folder.
-2. Open the Franz Plugins folder on your machine (note **that this `dev` directory may not exist yet, and you must create it**):
+2. Open the Franz Recipes folder on your machine (note **that this `dev` folder may not exist.
+If it's not there, create one.**):
   * Mac: `~/Library/Application Support/Franz/recipes/dev/`
   * Windows: `%AppData%\Franz\recipes\dev\`
   * Linux: `~/.config/Franz/recipes/dev`
-3. Copy the `franz-recipe-diaspora` folder into the plugins directory
+3. Copy the `franz-recipe-diaspora` folder into the recipes\dev folder
 4. Reload Franz

 See [Franz Recipe Documentation / Overview](https://github.com/meetfranz/plugins/blob/master/docs/integration.md)